cryptidtech/multi-codec/README.md

 ### Sequential Codec Handling

-Multiple codecs can be encoded into a single buffer and decoded back in order:
+You can encode multiple codecs into one buffer and decode them back in order:

 ```rust
 use multi_codec::Codec;